JunbongJang/contour-tracking/README.md

 >./install_setup.sh

 ## Data Pre-processing
-We recommend doing this in a local PC in Windows 10/11
+We recommend doing this in a local PC in Windows 10/11. <br>
+Please find the files used in this section inside the preprocessing folder.

 To create GT tracking points using our GUI,
 >tracking_points_labeling_GUI.py